+What does the dosing for on-demand PrEP look like?
 To take PrEP on-demand, most use a 2-1-1 dosing schedule, which includes:

 If you take PrEP on-demand, it's important to adhere to the prescribed dosing guidelines.
 This is because taking PrEP less frequently decreases the drug's protective effects against HIV.